kunitoki/LuaBridge3/Manual.md

 luabridge::getGlobalNamespace (L)
   .beginNamespace ("test")
     .beginClass<A> ("A")
-      .addStaticProperty ("staticData", &A::staticData)
+      .addStaticProperty ("staticData", &A::staticData, &A::staticData)
       .addStaticProperty ("staticProperty", &A::getStaticProperty, &A::setStaticProperty)
       .addStaticFunction ("staticFunc", &A::staticFunc)
       .addStaticFunction ("staticCFunc", &A::staticCFunc)
-      .addProperty ("data", &A::dataMember)
+      .addProperty ("data", &A::dataMember, &A::dataMember)
       .addProperty ("prop", &A::getProperty, &A::setProperty)
       .addFunction ("func1", &A::func1)
       .addFunction ("virtualFunc", &A::virtualFunc)